Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

 The Tri-Tip, a classic California steak, is available at Costco for $7.49 a pound for Choice grade and $10.99 a pound for Prime.
 Tri-Tip Steak is a triangular cut of beef that comes from the sirloin region of the cow.

-Costco’s tri tip has a rich and meaty flavor and is extremely tender if cooked properly.
+Costco’s tri-tip has a rich, meaty flavor and is extremely tender if cooked properly.

 How To Cook

-Tri-Tips can take on a lot of seasoning and can be cooked multiple ways including, grilling, smoking, baking or roasting.
+Tri-Tips can take on a lot of seasoning and can be cooked in multiple ways, including grilling, smoking, baking or roasting.
 For me, there’s just something about grilling tri-tips that screams summertime.
-Its a great piece of steak to grill, serve, and slice for backyard bbqs.
+It’s a great piece of steak to grill, serve, and slice for backyard BBQs.

 Pro Tip: Always make sure to be slicing against the grain with Tri-Tip.
 It can be tricky.

 Short Ribs are an extremely flavorful cut of beef and one of my favorites from Costco.
 They have a ton of meat on them and can either be served English Cut or Flanken.

 English-cut short ribs are fantastic when braised, creating a very tender and juicy piece of meat.

 Flanken Cut short ribs are cut against the bone and usually cut to about a 1/2 inch thick.
 Each piece will usually have 3 or 4 pieces of bone surrounded by tender short-rib meat.